verdaccio/verdaccio/test/README.md

 First of all we must explain the stack, we use `jest` and other tools as `supertest` to be able test the API and `puppetter` for End to End testing.

-We go along with the following rules in order to be consisten with all test:
+We go along with the following rules in order to be consisten with all test and will make your code review smooth and fast:

 * We **type** all our test. eg `const foo: number = 3;`
 * **Each test should be small as possible**: You should try the `test()` block try to test only one thing and no dependencies with other test.
 If test requires different steps, groupd them woth `describe()` block.